Ambrose Bierce: Legacy and influence

 Bierce has been fictionalized in more than 50 novels, short stories, movies, television shows, stage plays and comic books.
 Most of these works draw upon Bierce's vivid personality, colorful wit, relationships with famous people such as Jack London and William Randolph Hearst, or, quite frequently, his mysterious disappearance.

 Bierce has been portrayed by such well-known authors as Ray Bradbury, Jack Finney, Carlos Fuentes, Winston Groom, Robert Heinlein, and Don Swaim.
 Some works featuring a fictional Ambrose Bierce have received favorable reviews, generated international sales, or earned major awards.

 Bierce's short stories "Haita the Shepherd" and "An Inhabitant of Carcosa" are believed to have influenced early weird fiction writer Robert W. Chambers's tales of The King in Yellow (1895), which featured Hastur, Carcosa, Lake Hali and other names and locations initiated in Bierce's tales.
 Chambers in turn went on to influence H. P. Lovecraft and much of modern horror fiction.

 In 1918, H. L. Mencken called Bierce "the one genuine wit that These States have ever seen."

 At least three films have been made of Bierce's story "An Occurrence at Owl Creek Bridge".
 A silent film version, The Bridge, was made in 1929 by Charles Vidor.
 A French version, La Rivière du Hibou, directed by Robert Enrico, was released in 1961; this black-and-white film faithfully recounts the original narrative using voiceover.
-It aired in 1964 as one of the final episodes of The Twilight Zone.
+It was later reused for broadcast as one of the final episodes of The Twilight Zone in 1964.
 Prior to The Twilight Zone, the story had been adapted as an episode of Alfred Hitchcock Presents.
 Another version, directed by Brian James Egen, was released in 2005.
 It was also adapted for the CBS radio programs Escape (1947), Suspense (1956, 1957, 1959) and Radio Mystery Theater (1974).

 In his 1932 book Wild Talents, American writer and researcher into anomalous phenomena Charles Fort wrote about the unexplained disappearances of Ambrose Bierce and Ambrose Small, and asked, "Was somebody collecting Ambroses?"